 New York Botanical Garden

 A family favorite, the Holiday Train Show at the New York Botanical Garden features toy trains chugging alongside more than 140 replicas of City landmarks made from bark, seed and other plant materials.
-Highlights include a miniature Brooklyn Bridge and Yankee Stadium.
-More recent additions include the original Penn Station, an elm-bark Ellis Island and a replica of the George Washington Bridge that spans the exhibition’s entrance.
+Highlights include a miniature Brooklyn Bridge and Yankee Stadium as well as a light and sound show that debuted in 2015.
+Other recent additions include the original Penn Station, an elm-bark Ellis Island and a replica of the George Washington Bridge that spans the exhibition’s entrance.

 Macy's Thanksgiving Day Parade